codepress/admin-columns/readme.txt

 = What filters and hooks can I use? =

-Here you will find an overview of filters and examples: http://www.admincolumns.com/documentation
+You can find a list of the available actions and filters (and examples on how to use them!) in the [Admin Columns documentation](http://admincolumns.com/documentation/?utm_source=wordpressorg&utm_medium=readme&utm_content=faq&utm_campaign=cpac-pluginpage).

 == Screenshots ==